lukecav/acf-gravity-forms-add-on/README.md

 # Advanced Custom Fields: Gravity Forms Add-on
-Advanced Custom Field with which we can select Gravity forms.
+Advanced Custom Field with which you can select Gravity forms.

 Finally the Advanced Custom Fields: Gravity forms Add-on is available on the WordPress plugin repository!